 Customer service management is one of the biggest expenses of running a mobile operator business.
 Having a common customer care system, a single subscription and one billing system leads to substantial OPEX savings, both in terms of personnel and training costs.
-The layered architecture of the Ericsson Seamless Network makes it possible to realize these savings.
+The layered architecture of the seamless network makes it possible to realize these savings.